 The table above shows that Kiswahili is the most liked subject by 28% learners.
-22% of them like English, Maths and P.E are like each by 17% of the learners.
-11% like science and 5% like G.H.C.R.G.H.R is the least liked subject in the school.
+22% of them like English, maths and P.E are like each by 17% of the learners.
+11% like science and 5% like G.H.C.R.
+G.H.C.R. is the least liked subject in the school.

 From the table pupils like certain subjects more than others.
-But generally all subjects are not liked by learners at the selected schools.
+But generally all subjects are not liked by learners at Kilimani primary school.
 The teachers should work as a team and the subject panel to identify the problem and lay strategies to make learners motivated.
 This will reduce the number of specific learning difficulties in English.
 Negative feelings affect effective learning.

-TABLE 13: AVAILABILITY OF ENOUGH ENGLISH BOOKS
+TABLES 13: AVAILABILTY OF ENOUGH ENGLISH BOOKS

-RESPONSES FREQUENCY PERCENTAGE
+RESPONSES FREQUENCY PERCENTAGES

 Yes 12 67%

-No 6 33%
+NO 6 33%

-Total 18 100%
+TOTAL 18 100%

-From the above table 13, 67% of the learners feel that the English books in the schools are enough.
+From the above table 13, 67% of the learners feel that the English books in the school are enough.
 33% noted that English books are there but not enough.
-The school might, not be having enough English books for each and every learner because the classed are large.
+The school might not be having enough English books for each and every learner because the classes are large.